amaliariegelhuth/Huffman-Coding/README.md

 #### Priority Queues

 See the [Java JRE documentation](http://docs.oracle.com/javase/7/docs/api/index.html?overview-summary.html) of the `java.util.PriorityQueue<E>` class.

-#### Protocols

-In order to ensure that we are all working on the same problem, your program is required to conform to the following protocols:

-1. When a Huffman tree with weight *w* is inserted into the priority queue, if there are already trees in the queue with the same weight, the one being inserted should be put BEHIND all others of the same weight;

-2. When bit patterns are being assigned to characters, the bit strings are built-up by adding bits to the RIGHT (rather than the left) and a leftward branch in the tree is assigned a 0 bit and a rightward branch is assigned a 1 bit;

-3. The compressed file that your Huff program creates should have the following structure.

-+ The first 2 bytes should contain the hexadecimal value 0x0BC0.
-This code identifies your zip file as one that has been compressed by our algorithm.
-+ The next 4 bytes contain the integer size of the frequency table.
-For the purposes of this discussion, call the integer N.
-+ The next N x 5 bytes contains the frequency table.
-Each entry in the table is a pair of values: a one byte character code followed by a 4 byte integer giving its frequency in the input file.
-+ The next information in the file is the bit string encoding the input file.

----

-## Huff : the Huffman Coding Algorithm

-1. Create a new (empty) symbol table.
-2. Open the input text file.
-For each unique character (or symbol) in the input file, create an entry in the symbol table for that symbol.
-Use the symbol table entry to count the frequency of the character in the input file.
-Close the input file when done.
-3. Create a new priority queue for Huffman trees.
-Recall that the compareTo function for Huffman trees compares trees by their weights.
-For each key (i.e., symbol) K in the symbol table, look up it's frequency f and create a Huffman tree leaf node with weight f.
-Insert the leaf node into the priority queue.
-4. While the priority queue has more than one element, remove two trees **t1** and **t2** from the priority queue.
-Construct a new tree **t** with **t1** and **t2** as left and right children (resp.) and with weight = t1.weight() + t2.weight().
-Insert the new tree **t** into the priority queue.
-5. The priority queue now contains exactly one element: the Huffman coding tree for the input text.
-Remove the tree from the priority queue.
-Recursively walk the coding tree recording the binary bit path P at each step.
-When the recursive walk arrives at a leaf with symbol A, update A's binary bit pattern entry in the symbol table to record the binary path that led from the root to leaf A.
-6. The symbol table now has the information required to write the variable length codes to the binary output file.
-7. Open the binary output file.
-8. Write the signature bits to identify the file as a zip file.
-9. Write out the 32-bit length of the symbol table.
-10. Next write out the symbol frequency information.
-For each key in the symbol table, write the key (i.e., the character) using one byte and write its integer frequency using 4 bytes.
-11. Reopen the input file.
-12. For each occurrence of a character in the input file, look up it's binary bit pattern in the symbol table and write it to the output file.
-13. Close the output file.

 You're done!
 Give your code a once over to make sure that it looks great, then push it to the GitHub master repo.